UNIVERSITY AND COLLEGE UNION

-The name of the Association is “The Goldsmiths Association of University Teachers” (often abbreviated to GAUT), subsequently referred to as the Local Association.
+The name of the Branch is “The Goldsmiths Branch of the University and College Union”, subsequently referred to as the Branch.

-The Local Association is constituted in accordance with the Rules for the time being of the Association of University Teachers.
+The Branch is constituted in accordance with the current rules of the University and College Union (UCU).

 6 USE OF FUNDS

-The funds of the Local Association shall be used for:
+6.3 The funds of the Branch will be used for:

-6.3 Payment of fees and expenses of any other members duly appointed by the Local Association to represent it.
+6.3.2 Payment of the expenses of any members duly appointed by the Branch to represent it.

-6.4 Payment of other such expenses as shall from time to time be determined by a majority of members present and voting at a quorate General Meeting of the Local Association provided that such payment does not conflict with the objects of the Local Association.
+6.3.3 Payment of other such expenses as will from time to time be determined by a majority of members present and voting at a quorate general meeting of the Branch, subject to 6.1 and 6.2 above.

-6.6 Payments to full or part-time staff employed specifically to support the work of the Local Association.
+6.3.5 Payments to full or part-time UCU staff employed specifically to support the work of the Branch

 The membership secretary

-The Officers shall be declared elected annually at the Annual General Meeting from members of the Local Association in accordance with Rule 9.
+These positions will be declared elected annually at the annual general meeting from members of the Branch in accordance with Rule 9.

-The duties of the Honorary Secretary shall be to call General and Committee meetings of the Local Association; to ensure that minutes of those meetings are kept; to organise membership circulations as the Executive Committee deems necessary; to arrange notification of local election and ballot results to all members; and to perform such other duties as are laid on the Honorary Secretary by any Rule or are decided by the President or the Executive Committee.
-In the absence of the Honorary Secretary, the Honorary Secretary’s duties shall be performed by another Officer as the Executive Committee shall decide and with the particular assistance of the Local Association’s Administrator, if one is employed.
+The duties of the secretary are to call general and committee meetings of the Branch; to ensure that minutes of those meetings are kept; to organise membership circulations as the committee deems necessary; to arrange notification of local election and ballot results to all members; and to perform such other duties as are laid on the secretary by any rule or are decided by the committee.

 8.5 Membership/Recruitment Secretary

-i) monitor the volume and nature of personal casework which involves equal opportunities issues, in particular issues of discrimination, bullying and harassment, to ensure that the Local Association has appropriate mechanisms in place for handling such personal cases
+- monitor the volume and nature of personal casework which involves equality issues to ensure that the Branch has appropriate mechanisms in place for handling such cases

-v) ensure that AUT’s national annual meetings, and any other relevant events and opportunities for women, black and ethnic minorities members, lesbian, gay, bisexual and transgender members and disabled members are publicised locally, that members from all groups are encouraged to participate, and that the Local Association maximises the opportunities for recruitment and organisation amongst all groups
+- ensure that UCU’s national annual meetings, and any other relevant events and opportunities for women, black members, lesbian, gay, bisexual and transgender members and disabled members are publicised locally, that members from all groups are encouraged to participate, and that the Branch maximises the opportunities for recruitment and organisation amongst all groups

-vii) where appropriate, provide liaison between the Local Association and the AUT’s equal opportunities committee
+- where appropriate, provide liaison between the Branch and UCU’s equality structures

-In the absence of the equal opportunities officer, these duties shall be performed by another officer or officers as the Executive Committee shall decide.
+In the absence of the equality officer, these duties will be performed by another officer or officers as the committee decides.

-If an Office is vacant between Annual General Meetings and no ballot is being held for that Office, the Executive Committee is empowered to fill the vacancy from members of the committee itself or from the general membership of the Branch.
+If an office is vacant and no ballot is being held for that office, the committee is empowered to fill the vacancy, either from members of the committee itself or from the general membership of the Branch.
 Officers so appointed will retire at the same time as if they had been duly declared elected at the last Annual General Meeting.

-9 ELECTIONS OF ORDINARY MEMBERS OF THE EXECUTIVE COMMITTEE AND OFFICERS
+9 ELECTIONS OF ORDINARY MEMBERS OF THE COMMITTEE AND OFFICERS

 9.1 Returning Officer

-The Executive Committee of the Local Association will appoint a returning officer for elections who is neither a candidate for any office in the Local Association nor a member of the Executive Committee.
+The local committee will appoint a returning officer for elections who is neither a candidate for any office in the Branch nor a member of the committee.

-All nominations shall be received in writing by the Returning Officer not less than 12 (twelve) days before the Annual General Meeting.
-Nominations must be accompanied by the written consent of the nominee and supported by the identifiable signatures of 2 members of the Local Association.
-A list of all nominations/ballot paper(s) shall be circulated to members of the Local Association by the Honorary Secretary not less than 7 (seven) days before the meeting.
+All nominations will be received in writing by the returning officer no later than the day that is 14 days before the day of the annual general meeting.
+Nominations must be accompanied by the written consent of the nominee and supported by the identifiable signatures of members of the Branch.
+A list of all nominations/ballot paper(s) shall be circulated to members of the Branch by returning officer not less than 7 (seven) days before the meeting.

-Retiring Officers shall be eligible for re‑election, except that the President may not normally hold office for not more than three successive years in any one capacity.
+Retiring officers will be eligible for re‑election, except that the president and vice‑president may normally hold office for not more than three successive years in any one capacity.

-Subject to rule 10.4, if there is only one eligible candidate for any Officer vacancy that candidate will be declared elected.
+Subject to rule 10.4, if there is only one eligible candidate for any officer vacancy that candidate will be declared elected.

-If the number of candidates to be ordinary members of the Executive Committee does not exceed the number of vacancies those candidates will be declared elected.
+If the number of candidates to be ordinary members of the committee does not exceed the number of vacancies those candidates will be declared elected.

-If there is either more than one eligible candidate for any Officer vacancy or more candidates than there are vacancies of ordinary members of the Executive Committee a ballot of the members of the Local Association will be conducted in accordance with Rules 18 and 19.
+If there is either more than one eligible candidate for any officer vacancy or more candidates than there are vacancies of ordinary members of the committee a ballot of the members of the Branch will be conducted in accordance with rule 10.

 9.5 Term of Office